-*At the time of writing, ebooks from Penguin Random House and DK in the Metered Access 24-month lending model are available for proration.
-This option will also soon be available for ebook titles from Macmillan.
+*At the time of writing, ebooks from Penguin Random House, DK, Hachette US, Macmillan Publishers and Pottermore in the Metered Access 24-month lending model are available for proration.
 We are in ongoing dialogue with publishing partners with Metered Access models and will report updates as others enable this option.

 To easily track ARPA purchases, we added an “ARPA” identifier to content invoices and the Purchase orders report.

 IMPORTANT NOTE: Marketplace does not prohibit library selectors from adding any content materials to an ARPA cart.
 It is up to the library selectors to review and confirm that titles added to an APRA purchase order conform with the guidelines of the Act.